 Visualize every detail about the situation being resolved.
 What are you wearing?
 What are you saying?
 Who are you saying it to?
 What room are you in, what is in your environment?
 Locate things in the visualized environment that are tangible that you can touch or feel.
 This will strengthen the visualization.

 Many people have found that creative visualization not only reduces stress, but it allows solutions to come to the forefront.
 When you are visualizing what it will be like to have the problem resolved, the solution may come to you in the midst of your visualization.
-This will do that much more to lower or eliminate your stress about the situation.
+This will lower or eliminate your stress about the situation.

 2. Visualization As A Diversion from Stress

 When you are feeling very stressed, you can visualize a peaceful scene as a means of temporary escape.
 The scene can be literally anything you desire.
 You could visualize watching a beautiful sunrise or sunset, being on a deserted beach, walking through a field of flowers or wooded trail, or playing with a puppy or kitten.
 Think about what makes you relaxed and visualize that you are in that time and place doing that thing.

 Again, you want to be sitting comfortably for this exercise, and in a quiet place.
 Create a blank canvas of your mind and take severaldeep breaths, in through your nose and out through your mouth.
 Decide what it is that would make you the most relaxed and begin building the imagery in your mind.